SciKit-Surgery/scikit-surgerytutorial02/doc/07_UserInterface.rst

 Note that we need some testing data here.
-If you have a vtk surface file that you'd like to try fitting a sphere to you can subsitute it above.
-Other wise you can get one from `here`_
+If you have a vtk surface file that you'd like to try fitting a sphere to you can substitute it above.
+If you are on windows OS, you might need to download vtk surface file from `here`_.
 ::

    mkdir data